daoxve/hive_example/README.md

 # Hive Example

-A simple app that does CRUD operations with Hive (implemented in the stacked architecture).
+A simple app that does CRUD operations with Hive (implemented in the [stacked architecture](https://pub.dev/packages/stacked)).

-## Getting Started
+## Preview

 This project is a starting point for a Flutter application.